ACMWM/Logapps-TribeHacks-Challenge-2016/README.md

 ## Judging Criterias:

 ##### 1. Innovation:
-	* Does your application think outside the box?
+	*  Novel  use of  tools or creative code written to solve the solution.
-##### 2. Business Value:
+##### 2. Usability:
-	* Does the business application create value?
-##### 3. Use:
-	* Does the application solve the problem?
+	* How close does the application match the criteria in the challenge?
 Are there extra features and capabilities of the code?
 ##### 4. Structure:
-	* Did the group provide solutions within the established guidelines?
+	* Sensible segmentations of functionality or modules
+##### 1. Bonus Points:
+	* Bonus points given for exppanding on the problem and identifying and demonstrating other uses of NLP that logically extends to problem

 ### Submission Guidelines:
 Code and output must be on Github and submitted on DevPost for review.